AnisDhia/express-rest-api/README.md

 # Simple REST API

 This is a learning project <br/>
-which is a simple REST API that allows you to create, read, update and delete users.
+which is a simple REST API that allows you to create, read, update and delete users from MongoDB.

 created using `Node.js` and `Express`.